top of page

 Witness how racquets evolved from flat-top, square, or round wooden frames to the classic oval shapes we recognize today.
 This chapter also explores the development of string patterns and the increasing sophistication of racquet architecture.

-Profile of Jack Kramer Pro Staff Tennis Racquet
+Wilson Jack Kramer Pro Staff Racquet

 Chapter IV